Greek fried cheese (saganaki) and pita bread from George's Greek Cafe. Photos by Stephanie Rivera.

 Tickets run at $68 a person on Saturdays and Sundays, $65 a person Monday through Friday and $35 for children 3 to 12 years old.
 Public tours can hold as many as 12 persons, but private tours like corporate events or birthday parties can hold up to 25 persons.

-Margharita pizza courtesy of Michael's Pizzeria.
+Margharita pizza from Michael's Pizzeria.

 While the tour is only offered in downtown Long Beach, Ali-Ahmad said she hopes to eventually expand the business with routes at other spots, such as Belmont Shore, and hole-in-the-walls in lesser known neighborhoods via a van or bus tour.